 - To protect against potential fraud, we may verify with third parties the Data collected from APA Digital Assets.
 In the course of such verification, we may receive Personal Data about you from such services.
 In particular, if you use a credit card or debit card to purchase services with us, we may use card authorization and fraud screening services to verify that your card Data and address matches the Data that you supplied to us, and that the card has not been reported as lost or stolen.

 Third Party Websites and Advertisers

-The Practice Organization may also permit advertisers, third party ad networks or other advertising companies to serve advertisements on the Sites.
-Please be advised that such advertising companies may gather information about your visit to the Sites or other sites (such as through cookies, Web beacons and other technologies) to enable such advertising companies to market products or services to you, to monitor which ads have been served to your browser and which Web pages you were viewing when such ads were delivered.
-If you would like more information about this practice and to know your choices please click here.
-PLEASE NOTE THAT THIS POLICY DOES NOT COVER THE COLLECTION AND USE OF INFORMATION BY SUCH ADVERTISING COMPANIES.
+APA may also permit advertisers, third party ad networks or other advertising companies to serve advertisements on APA Digital Assets.
+Please be advised that such companies may gather Data about your visit to APA Digital Assets (through cookies, web beacons and other technologies) to enable such advertising companies to market products or services to you, to monitor which ads have been served to your browser and which Web pages you were viewing when such ads were delivered.
+Follow this link to learn more: http://optout.networkadvertising.org/?c=1#!/

 Forums, Chat Rooms and Other Public Posting Areas